GIJack/harbor-wave/README.md

 base-name: base name of the hostname
 payload: arbitrary string from config or command line, that allows input data to be given to the machines at spawn time
+payload-file: if payload is from a file using FILE:, the name of this file.